 One day, Charlotte had an idea.
 The next, The Progress Train was born.

 The originator of our exciting campaign, Charlotte has been a vocal advocate for LGBTQ+ progress for many years.
-They’re always keen to encourage and promote positivity around our message, and are hugely supportive of anyone who would like to find out more.
+She’s always keen to encourage and promote positivity around our message, and is hugely supportive of anyone who would like to find out more.

 Career wise, Charlotte is a lifelong railway employee, currently working as an Instructor Signaller for London Underground.
-They are primarily based on the Metropolitan line at Harrow-on-the-Hill signal cabin.
+She is primarily based on the Metropolitan line at Harrow-on-the-Hill signal cabin.

 Arturs Dobrecovs is a full-time student, museum volunteer, and a web developer.
 In his free time, he builds a variety of online tools for many different purposes, from speeding up your commute, to helping you show your support for The Progress Train through your social media.

 Romilly works in the heritage side of the broader rail industry, as a tram conductress and trainee driver at Beamish Museum.

 As one of three women in a team of thirty at work, she’s used to raising her voice for gender equality, but admits it’s taken until The Progress Train campaign, and its message of real inclusivity, for her to have the confidence to shout up in support of her LGBTQ+ identity too.
 Now she won’t shut up about it!

 Hi – I’m Garry and I’m an Electrification Engineer; I design high voltage power systems for electric trains.
 When I’m not advocating for a low-carbon railway I try to be an ally to the LGBTQ+ community.

 The rail industry has come a long way in embracing diversity and inclusion since I joined 28 years ago, but there is more to do; and The Progress Train is a fantastic symbol of both what has been achieved, and the challenges that are still ahead of us..